nya3jp/tast/docs/test_dependencies.md

 *   `audio_play` - The ability to play audio.
 *   `audio_record` - The ability to record audio.
 *   `autotest-capability:foo` - An [Autotest capability] named `foo`.
 See below.
+*   `biometrics_daemon` - The ability to process fingerprint authentication.
+    This implies the presence of the `biod` package.
 *   `camera_720p` - The ability to capture video with frame size 1280x720.
 *   `chrome` - Support for performing user login via Chrome (i.e. using `session_manager` and `cryptohome`).
 This also implies that the